TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

 {{< /note >}}

-## YugabyteDB database passwords
+## ZNbaseDB database passwords

-YugabyteDB database passwords are separate from operating system passwords.
+ZNbaseDB database passwords are separate from operating system passwords.
 The password for each database user is stored in the `pg_authid` system catalog.

 Database passwords can be managed using the following: